-Greeting for 2021 Kyo-suzume Culture and Tourism
+Greeting of Kyo-suzume Culture and Tourism

 理事長 土居 好江(どい よしえ)

-Kyo-suzume Culture and Tourism
+Kyo-Suzume Culture and Tourism

 President Yoshie Doi